Translate

 “Mark,” she called out, her voice tinged with confusion.

-He came quickly, still rubbing sleep from his eyes.
+He came quickly.
 “What is it?”

 “This… this room.
 It wasn’t here yesterday.”